Timothy C. Hain, MD Most recent update: September 9, 2017

 This is a focused review of FTD, concentrating on the aspects that are associated with dizziness.

 FTD is a common type of dementia, claimed by some to be the 2nd most common dementia, after Alzheimer's disease (Wang et al, 2013).
-FTD, actually a heterogeneous collection of conditions that manifest similarly, is characterized by a combination of dementia impairing particularly behavior or language, and a CT or MRI scan that shows selective atrophy of the frontal and temporal lobes (Rohrer and Rosen, 2013).
+FTD, actually a heterogeneous collection of similar conditions, is characterized by a combination of dementia impairing particularly behavior or language, and a CT or MRI scan that shows selective atrophy of the frontal and temporal lobes (Rohrer and Rosen, 2013).
 Most FTD's are associated with an accumulation of a protein called "Tau" in the brain.

 FTD is caused by permanent damage to the brain, with greater damage being done in the front.
 Neuropathologists are constantly reclassifying patients with FTD into variants with different acronyms (e.g. Chare et al, 2014), but as there is no treatment for FTD, so far this beehive of activity has no practical implication.